-Investing in securities involving emerging markets, such as Qatar, generally involves a higher degree of risk than investments in securities of issuers from more developed countries.
-These higher risks include, but are not limited to, higher volatility, limited liquidity and changes in the political environment.
+Investing in securities involving emerging markets generally involves a higher degree of risk limited to, higher volatility, limited liquidity and changes in the political environment.
 Qatar's economy is susceptible to future adverse effects similar to those suffered by other emerging market countries.
 In any event, there can be no assurance that the market for securities bearing emerging market risk, such as the Notes, will not be affected negatively by events elsewhere, especially in emerging markets.